ibm-cloud-docs/cis/multi-domain.md

   * Setup DNS records
   * Delegate domain management

-After adding a new domain, use the dropdown menu in the **Domain** section to switch between your domains.
+After adding a new domain, use the list menu in the **Domain** section to switch between your domains.
 The **Domain** section is located on the **Overview** page and at the beginning of every page.
 Switching between domains allows you to configure settings for each domain.